13 NOV 2025

 Blood pressure is determined by the amount of blood moved through the arteries and how much effort is required to move that blood with each heartbeat.
 Heart rate is determined by how fast your heart beats, usually measured in beats per minute.

-Both of these conditions force the heart to work harder to move blood throughout the body.
+Both hypertension and tachycardia force the heart to work harder to move blood throughout the body.
 The longer the heart is overworked, the greater the risk of heart failure, heart attack, or other serious health problems like stroke.

 Descriptions of blood pressure and heart rate over colorful x-ray image of a heart with ECG lines behind it